Custom Products for the Digital Radio Amateur Enthusiast

 Simple Explanation:

 C-Media Hardware PTT is a logic level change in the radio interface (directly at the C-Media soundcard chip) and results in a push-to-talk signal that is used to key the radio.
 All RA's, RL's and DRA's have C-Media Hardware PTT capability because we use C-Media chipsets in all of our radio interfaces.
-Some application authors use the term "CM108" or a different reference to CM(some number), but functionally all current and legacy C-Media sound card chips can produce a compatible PTT signal.
+Some application authors use the term "CM108" or a different reference to CM(some number), but functionally all current and legacy C-Media sound card chips can produce a compatible PTT signal from its GPIO 3 logic lead.

 Some radio interfaces derive the PTT by detecting the presence of audio from the application.
 That audio is detected by a VOX circuit that generates the logic that actuates a relay to make the radio transmit.
 Some digital programs use a form of Serial communication (RTS/CTS - DTR/DSR) thats decoded by a serial chip (FTDI) and one of these signals are used to key the transmitter.
 CAT and COM-0-COM are additional protocols that can be used to key the radio.
 Each / any of these could be referred to as "Hardware PTT" but they are all significantly different from one another.

 DRA's don't use real or virtual Serial or CAT signaling, and they don't create or use a real or virtual Comm Port.
+They appear in Windows (under Device Manager) as a sound card.
 Reading this article in its entirety details what's different.

 The programs listed below are directly compatible with C-Media Hardware PTT, and do NOT require a VOX capable DRA.
 By default, no program automatically configures C-Media PTT - it must be configured manually in the software to properly assert the push to talk and actually key the radio.